 Phi Ta Khon Ghost Festival, Loei

-Held in the Dan Sai district of the north-east province of Loei, this colourful Isaan event celebrates the belief in ghosts and spirits as part of a merit-making festival known as Boon Luang.
+Held in the Dan Sai district of the north-east province of Loei, the colourful Phi Ta Khon Ghost Festival celebrates the belief in ghosts and spirits as part of a merit-making festival known as Boon Luang.

 Asahna Bucha Day (public holiday)